Geoffrey Garbers Thoughts on everything from PHP to photography

 Once you’ve downloaded the desktop notification application, you’ll able to customize the methods through which you’ll receive notifications, as well as the way in which the notification messages will be displayed (System default, Growl, or Libnotify) on your PC.
 Once again, you’ll be able to fine-tune which events you’ll be listening for, as well as which devices you will be allowing the status messages to be displayed from.

 Once you think you have everything set up, there is a the ability to send test notifications between your phone and your PC.
 These test notifications are very useful when trying to get it set up.
-It took me a few tries before I managed to get my set working 100%.
+It took me a few tries before I managed to get my setup working 100%.
 The best part of it?
 I no longer miss my fiancé’s SMS messages anymore!